multiversx/mx-sdk-specs/sdk-wallet/cookbook.md

 sk = provider.derive_secret_key_from_mnemonic(mnemonic, address_index=0 , passphrase="")
 pk = provider.compute_public_key_from_secret_key(sk)
-address = new Address(public_key, "erd")
+address = new Address(pk, "erd")
 print(address.bech32())
 ```

-Generate a secret key and export it to a PEM keystore.
+Generate a secret key and export it to a PEM keystore:

 ```
 provider = new UserWalletProvider()